citizenlab/erc-data/README.md

 # ERC-data

-Supporting data for the Citizen Lab submission to the Equal Right Coalition global conference.
+Supporting data for the Citizen Lab submission to the Equal Rights Coalition Global Conference on LGBTI Human Rights and Inclusive Development.

 Contains four comma seperated value files.
 Summary-URL files contains only top level information aggregated per URL while all-data file contains individual blocks and the data source for each one.